-Dr. Parker, or Dr. Holly, as she’s more playfully known, is a psychologist with a passion for walking alongside people as they invest in their future selves by cultivating a more enriching, vibrant life in the here and now.
+Hi, I’m Dr. Holly Parker (or Dr. Holly, as I’m more playfully known).
+I’m a psychologist with a passion for walking alongside people as they invest in their future selves by cultivating a more enriching, healthy, connected life in the here and now.

-at the Edith Nourse Rogers Memorial Veterans Hospital.
-In her clinical practice, Dr. Parker has worked with people across an array of issues, including thriving relationships, self-esteem, trauma, mood, anxiety, emotion regulation, health and lifestyle, addiction, grief and loss, and those varied spaces in life that are formidable yet ultimately freeing to face.
+Presently, I engage in clinical work, teaching, public education, and writing.
+I’m a lecturer at Harvard University, where I teach The Psychology of Close Relationships.
+I’m also a psychologist in private practice.
+In my clinical work, I’ve worked with people across an array of issues, including relationship enhancement, self-esteem, trauma, mood, anxiety, emotion regulation, health and lifestyle, addiction, grief and loss, and those varied spaces in life that are formidable yet ultimately freeing to face.

-She also delves into an assortment of topics devoted to relationships and personal growth in her blog and in media interviews through outlets such as SELF Magazine, Bustle, Glamour, Cosmopolitan, Prevention, The Chicago Tribune, ABC News, The Saturday Evening Post, and Medical Daily.
+I also delve into an assortment of topics devoted to relationships and personal growth in my blog on Psychology Today and in media interviews through outlets such as SELF Magazine, Bustle, Glamour, Cosmopolitan, Prevention, The Chicago Tribune, ABC News, The Saturday Evening Post, and Medical Daily.

-She lives in Boston with Guille, her extremely cool husband and kindred spirit, relishes running, traveling, studying Spanish and French, time travel stories, and Death in Paradise, and has no skill whatsoever in pet training.
+I live in Boston with Guille, my extremely cool husband and kindred spirit, relish running, traveling, studying Spanish and French, reading time travel stories, and watching mystery shows, and I have no skill whatsoever in pet training.